Trends How Social Media and Technology Drive Perfectionism

 Appel et al. (2022) examined how perfectionism affects smartphone use.
 They found that perfectionists use their smartphones more and have more problems with them.
 This high use might be because perfectionists use social media and their phones to look for validation or escape the stress of being a perfectionist.
 It's like a cycle that makes them depend more on their phones and feel more pressure to be perfect.

 The impact of technology on perfectionism is quite noticeable in the workplace.
 Remote work technology can increase work-related perfectionism.
 The constant connectivity offered by technology blurs the boundaries between work and personal life, leading employees to feel pressured to be available and perform at high levels at all times.
-This connectivity can cause stress and burnout, which is unsuitable for anyone.
-(Smith et al., 2023)
+This connectivity can cause stress and burnout, which is unsuitable for anyone (Smith et al., 2023).

-Constant Connectivity and Comparison
+Trap Of Constant Connectivity and Comparison

 The trend of perfectionism linked to technology use, mainly social media and smartphones, is a growing concern.
 Constant connectivity and the ability to compare oneself with others on these platforms can contribute to developing and maintaining perfectionistic tendencies.